ADTH 100201 Biblical Heritage II: New Testament

 ADTH 101701 Introduction to Christian Theology II: Shaping Cultural Traditions

 What does it mean to be good?
 Is it possible to be both good and happy, both good and successful?
 Is morality subjective or are there clear ways to regulate it?
 How can we balance the individual and the community in our moral struggles?
 This course examines eight traditions of morality and ethics: existentialist, utilitarian, Catholic, Protestant, Christian feminist, Black theology, rights theories, and Aristotle.
 Students apply classic and modern thinkers to contemporary ethical problems emphasizing current events and movies.
 Interactive discussion emphasized so students discover the sources of values that formed their lives and develop a perspective for themselves and their futures.

-This course is the first in a two-course sequence, which offers a comprehensive introduction to the conciliar tradition of the Roman Catholic Church.
-This first course covers the period beginning with the first-century Council of Jerusalem and ending with the sixteenth-century Council of Trent, offering an historically-schematized overview of the ecumenical and Catholic councils of the period in question.
-This course attends to the evolution of councils as a means for church governance, decision-mnaking, and conflict resolution.
-It also attends to the central doctrinal developments which the councils generated, including such doctrines as the Trinity, Christology, Eucharist, Church, papacy, sin-grace.
-Finally, the course situates these conciliar traditions within their wider historical, political, and cultural contexts.
-In this way, the course provides a comprehensive introduction to the history of the Catholic church and its central theological tenets.
+This course is the second in a two-course sequence, which offers a comprehensive introduction to the conciliar traditions of the Roman Catholic Church.
+This second course covers the period beginning with the Council of Trent and ending with the Second Vatican Council, with an extended exploration of Vatican II’s interpretation and reception, offering an historically-schematized overview of the councils of this period.
+This course attends to the evolution of the place of councils within the modern Catholic Church and it situates these conciliar traditions within their wider historical, political, and cultural contexts.
+In this way, the course completes a comprehensive introduction to the history of the Catholic Church and its central theological tenets.

 Please note: This page links to PDF files.
 Use this link to download Adobe Reader if needed.